Tonywuhk/realai.org/frontier/multitask-learning.md

 Another approach to prevent catastrophic forgetting is to design novel network architectures.
 PathNets ([Fernando et al., 2017](https://arxiv.org/abs/1701.08734)) evolve the learning of a particular task towards a subset of parameters, then fix these parameters before moving on to the next task.
 In contrast, the progressive networks ([Rusu & Rabinowitz et al., 2016](https://arxiv.org/abs/1606.04671)) instantiate a new column for each new task being solved.

+We also plan to review studies that focus on augmenting the input and output layers of a neural network to adapt to new tasks without forgeting the old ones.

 ## Transfer Learning

 Policy distillation ([Rusu et al., 2015](https://arxiv.org/abs/1511.06295)) is a technique to transfer one or more action policies from Q-networks to an untrained network.
 It can be used to consolidate multiple task-specific policies into a single policy.
 A similar way to accomplish this is Actor-Mimic ([Parisotto et al, 2015](https://arxiv.org/abs/1511.06342)).